 - Wine: Because Wine Not?
 Rosé can be a refreshing option for warm weather games.

 - Liquor: To make packing easier, consider offering one cocktail option depending on the time of the tailgate.
 You might offer vodka screwdrivers for a morning tailgate or bourbon Old Fashioneds for a night game.
 Pro tip: make the drinks ahead of time and put the mixture in a large pitcher.
 This will help save time and space.

 - Non-Alcoholic Beverages: Water, tea, soda, etc. For an easy win, offer several flavors of La Croix and watch the fans go wild.
-It can double as a mixer too if your mixed drink is too strong.
+It can double as a mixer too.

 - Bottle Opener and/or Corkscrew: We’re partial to our Smathers & Branson embroidered bottle opener, which can make opening even the skunkiest of Natty Lights look positively classy.

 - Can Coolers: May we suggest providing your guests with some Can Caddies in your team’s colors?
 Look at you, you thought of everything!
-If you want to ensure your beverage is icy cold all tailgate long, consider bringing along a Yeti 20 oz. tumbler.
-If the 20 oz. size isn’t big enough for you, upgrade to the Yeti 30 oz. and keep your thirst quenched from kick-off to the last down.
+If you want to ensure your beverage is icy cold all tailgate long, consider bringing along a Yeti tumbler.

 Game Day Grill Essentials

 Let’s face it, some of us will tailgate purely for the food.
 And who wouldn’t when you have scrumptious, smoked pork shoulder sandwiches, bacon-pimento cheese dip and chicken andouille sausage gumbo enticing you at every game?